ryan-p-randall/our-conference-notes/_posts/2019-04-12-getting-uncomfortable.md

       - sense of urgency
       - power hoarding
       - fear of open conflict
-- Sara Ahmed's _On Complaint_ and she connects that to April Hathcock's experience [me: of being labeled a troublemaker & verbally attacked] at ALA
+- Sara Ahmed's _On Complaint_ and she connects that to April Hathcock's experience {me: of being labeled a troublemaker & verbally attacked} at ALA
 - practice humility & deeply listen
 - practice transparency in management
 - grapple with systemic barriers